dwwoelfel/latch/README.md

 ## Limitations

+There can only be one active value per environment.
+This isn't a fundamental limitation and we may build out support for percentage rollouts and targeting in the future.

 Pub/sub is limited to 10k subscriptions.
 If your application has more than 10k nodes, then some sort of connection pooler will need to be built between pub/sub and your nodes.

 It takes about 1-2 seconds to create the pub/sub subscription during initialization.
 It's not suitable for serverless environments without some sort of intermediate connection pooling server.